NvC-DmN-CH/AutoVTF/README.md

 <br />

 ## Details
-- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist, changes target image format to the transparent or opaque variant (DXT5/DXT1, BGRA8888/RGB888, IA88/I8) for optimization
+- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist.
+Changes the image format to the transparent or opaque variant of the image format of the VTF which is about to get replaced.
+For example, a VTF with `I8` image format will become `IA88` if the updated content has any transparency, and will go back to `I8` if it's updated with a fully opaque content.
+And same for the other format pairs (DXT5/DXT1, BGRA8888/RGB888, IA88/I8)
 - Images can be any size, they are automatically resized to the nearest power of two